KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.md

 ## AtomicDEX Software is an Industry-Wide Invitation

-AtomicDEX software is open source, meaning that we do not keep the software's source code private.
+AtomicDEX is open source, meaning that we do not keep the software's source code private.
 Also, the Komodo team is creating a network that is open to other financially motivated businesses and organizations seeking profit in the cryptocurrency-exchange industry.

 Many opportunities are available for cryptocurrency-exchange entrepreneurs to build their own audiences and businesses using Komodo software.
 Entrepreneurs can create their own market places on the main Komodo network for trading, or they can create their own private and public networks.
 Developers can use Komodo's back-end software API to feature atomic-swap DEX functionality in their existing or upcoming software innovations, including mobile software.
 Enterprise and other large-scale companies can reach out to Komodo for integration with Komodo technology, or even for consulting services.